saurabhdaware/blog.saurabhdaware.in/content/things-that-went-wrong-with-abell-v0/index.md

 I am really not sure how the information in this post is going to help but I hope it does?

 A hugeeee shoutout to Vite team!!
-Do check out [Vite](https://vitejs.dev/) and if you're using it in your projects, try sponsoring someone from their team if possible.
+Do check out [Vite](https://vitejs.dev/) and if you're using it in your projects, maybe sponsor someone from their team?

+Bieeeeeeee 🌻